Approximately less than a minute to read

 This story made me:

-over 2 years ago Madeline Newman said:
+almost 3 years ago Madeline Newman said:

 I love this!!!
 I really do!
 I hate animal cruelty, it's a horrible thing....
 This happens a lot, everyday, at large farms around the globe.
 The animals are born, taken from their mothers, given medications that make them "grow" unnaturally so that they are ready to be butchered by the time they are about a year old.
 What is truly sad is that they never are shown any sign of love....
 Or even cared for properly.